Opportunity Search Results

 Training Day - What to Expect:

-8am to 12pm: Power point instruction/lecture inside the Meeting Room at Bastrop State Park.
+April 15th 6:30-8:30 PM: Power point instruction/lecture inside the Meeting Room at Bastrop State Park.

-12pm to 3:30pm: Field training.
+April 25th 9-11 AM: Field training.
 Be prepared to be outdoors hiking through areas of the forest that have thick vegetation with no trails.

 At the training volunteers will learn the history of forest management in the park.
 They'll learn why tree inventory is important, what we learn from the data and how to gather the data.
 In the field we will learn to navigate to inventory areas with GPS and conduct an hour or two of tree inventories so that everyone gets good hands on training.
 After this training volunteers should be able to conduct Tree Inventories with out a staff member present.
 After the training volunteers are expected to sign up for 2 or more inventory events a month.